-In thinking of the pariah as constituting a modern Jewish tradition, or as a “Jewish type,” Arendt comes close to several Jewish philosophers, like Franz Rosenzweig and Emmanuel Levinas, who focused on experiences of homelessness, strangeness, and otherness as important dimensions of Jewish history and identity.
-Rosenzweig, for example, famously argued in The Star of Redemption, that the Jewish people are essentially travelers, who live on the shores of history: while all the other nations participate in history, the Jews, he argued, are strangers to the world.
-This estrangement had a special purpose: because of their rejection of worldly endeavors, the Jews were able to create a unique kind of community, which all the nations should copy and follow.
-The Jewish estrangement from world and history founded their role in world redemption: “its peoplehood is already at that place to which the peoples of the world only aspire.
+In thinking of the pariah as constituting a modern Jewish tradition, or “Jewish type,” Arendt comes close to several Jewish philosophers, like Franz Rosenzweig and Emmanuel Levinas, who focused on experiences of homelessness, strangeness, and otherness as important dimensions of Jewish history and identity.
+Rosenzweig, for example, famously argued in The Star of Redemption (1921), that the Jewish people are essentially travelers, who live on the shores of history: while all other nations participate in history, the Jews, he argued, are strangers to the world.
+This estrangement hasa special purpose: because of their rejection of worldly endeavors, the Jews are able to create a unique kind of community, which all other nations should copy and follow.
+Jewish estrangement from the world and from history is what founded their role in world redemption: “its peoplehood is already at that place to which the peoples of the world only aspire.
 Its world is at the goal.”
-Arendt, echoes this model, when she focuses on the strangeness of the pariahs, on the importance of their distinct reality.
-However, one important difference highlights their opposing viewpoints of the role of Judaism in world history: while Rosenzweig believed that the Jewish otherness informs their negation of world and history, and that the Jewish exile is a sign of Jewish essential indifference to history, Arendt claims that the Jewish pariahs should impose their otherness onto the world.
-The otherness of the pariah is not a form of a refusal to world or history as in Rosenzweig, but, rather unexpectedly, a form of involvement in the world: the pariah must be active in the world as a pariah.
-Put in political terms, the conscious pariah is expected to enlist the pariah position to fight for plurality.
-If Rosenzweig believed that the Jewish alterity should ground a Jewish alienation from the world, Arendt suggested conversely that the Jewish alterity should ground their participation in the world.
-That is, while she fought against Jewish immersion within the world, she did envision Jewish engagement with the world.
+Arendt echoes this model when she focuses on the strangeness of the pariahs, on the importance of their distinct reality.
+However, one important difference highlights their opposing viewpoints on the role of Judaism in world history: while Rosenzweig believed that Jewish otherness informs their negation of the world and history, and that the Jewish exile is a sign of the essential Jewish indifference to history, Arendt claims that Jewish pariahs should impose their otherness onto the world.
+The otherness of the pariah is not a form of refusal as in Rosenzweig, but, rather unexpectedly, a form of involvement in the world and in history: the pariah must be active in the world as a pariah.
+In political terms, the conscious pariah is expected to take up the pariah position to fight for plurality.
+If Rosenzweig believed that Jewish alterity should be grounded in a Jewish alienation from the world, Arendt suggested conversely that Jewish alterity should be based on their participation in the world.
+That is, while she fought against Jewish immersion within the world, she nonetheless envisioned Jewish engagement with the world.
 Arendt, herself a refugee, was well aware of the hardship and suffering of statelessness and despised the Jewish ideal of worldlessness.
-To be on the outside was not an achievement, as Deutscher and Rosenzweig glorified.
-It is the attempt to re-engage with the world, always as a pariah, that she admired most.
-In this sense, her heroes are truly heretics: they don’t simply leave, as apostates (משומד), but rather aim to rejoin and refashion their world from the outside.
+Being on the outside, she said, is not an achievement, as glorified by Deutscher and Rosenzweig.
+What she admired most was the attempt to re-engage with the world, always as a pariah.
+In this sense, her heroes are truly heretics: they do not simply leave, as apostates (משומד), but rather aim to rejoin and refashion their world from the outside.

-This insight on the role of Judaism in world history grounded Arendt’s work on antisemitism.
-As Arendt argues in the first chapter on antisemitism in The Origins of Totalitarianism (1951), the fact that the Jews misunderstood the ideal of Jewish alterity, and chose to distance themselves from the political, rather than to make their alterity a principle for their political activity, is one of the reasons that led for their inapt response to the danger of modern antisemitism.
+This insight into the role of Judaism in world history formed the foundation of Arendt’s work on anti-Semitism.
+As Arendt argues in the first chapter of The Origins of Totalitarianism (1951), the fact that Jews misunderstood the ideal of Jewish alterity, and chose to distance themselves from the political, rather than to make their alterity a principle for their political activity, is one of the reasons that led to their inapt response to the danger of modern anti-Semitism:

 Ignorance or misunderstanding of their own past were partly responsible for their fatal underestimation of the actual and unprecedented dangers which lay ahead.
 But one should also bear in mind that lack of political ability and judgment have been caused by the very nature of Jewish history, the history of a people without a government, without a country, and without a language.